anastasiya178/django-contacts/README.md

     - group Viewer (can view Contact model)

     One of these groups needs to be assigned to a user in order to meet the following project requirements:
-    •	Enforces that actions can only be performed by authenticated users with a certain roles: o	One role that has read-only access (Viewer group permissions) o	Another role that can read/add (Editor group permissions) o	Another role that can read/add/delete (Admin group permissions, superuser permissions)
+    > Enforces that actions can only be performed by authenticated users with a certain roles: o	One role that has read-only access (Viewer group permissions) o	Another role that can read/add (Editor group permissions) o	Another role that can read/add/delete (Admin group permissions, superuser permissions)

+Known issues: API CRUD restrictions are not yet implemented.

 8. Run tests: